webrecorder/browsertrix-crawler/README.md

 - To specify headless mode, add the `--headless` flag.
 Note that for crawls run with `--headless` flag, it is recommended to also create the profile with `--headless` to ensure the profile is compatible.

+- To specify the window size for the profile creation embedded browser, specify `--windowSize WIDTH,HEIGHT`.
+(The default is 1600x900)

 The current profile creation script is still experimental and the script attempts to detect the username and password fields on a site as generically as possible, but may not work for all sites.
 Additional profile functionality, such as support for custom profile creation scripts, may be added in the future.